T-Rylander/legacy-edtech-backbone/docs/index.md

 ## Project Overview

-Welcome to the **Legacy EdTech Backbone** documentation.
-This project demonstrates how small MSPs and school IT departments can build enterprise-grade edtech services using repurposed hardware and lean automation.
+**Legacy EdTech Backbone** is a zero-touch IT stack for edtech-print bundles: Samba AD Domain Controller + PXE imaging on repurposed hardware.
+Built for operational reality—stable auth for print services, automated lab deployments, and resilient infrastructure without vendor lock-in.

-## Why This Project?
+## Why This Stack?

-- **Cost-Effective**: Repurpose Z390 workstations and Raspberry Pi devices instead of expensive servers
+- **Cost-Effective**: Z390 workstations and Raspberry Pi devices instead of expensive servers (<$1,000 total)
 - **Zero-Touch Deployment**: Image 50+ devices in an afternoon with PXE network boot
-- **Production-Ready**: Real-world configurations tested in edtech environments
+- **Production-Tested**: Real-world configurations for edtech environments
-- **Open Source**: MIT licensed, fork-friendly, and documented for learning
+- **Modular & Documented**: MkDocs site with tested commands and troubleshooting guides

 ## Quick Links